deepgram/web-next/content/blog/posts/how-to-write-vue-3-composables-for-a-third-party-api-integration/index.md

 ---
-title: How to Write Vue 3 Composables for a Third-Party API Integration
+title: "How to Write Vue 3 Composables for a Third-Party API Integration"
-description: In this series, learn how to build a live streaming web application using Deepgram's speech-to-text API and Amazon Interactive Video Service.
+description: "In this series, learn how to build a live streaming web application using Deepgram's speech-to-text API and Amazon Interactive Video Service."
 date: 2022-03-25
 cover: https://res.cloudinary.com/deepgram/image/upload/v1647979609/blog/2022/03/how-to-write-vue-3-composables-for-a-third-party-API-integration/Building-Livestreaming-w-AmazonIVS.jpg
 authors: